The periodic table of elements is a table that contains all known chemical elements represented. It has 18 groups and 7 periods.

 The elements are arranged so that elements with similar electronic configurations are on top of each other.
 It is also ordered so that items with similar behaviors are in the same column.

-What Are the Groups of the Periodic Table?
+Groups of the Periodic Table

 A group or family is a column in the periodic table of chemical elements.
 Typically, groups have more prominent periodic trends than blocks and periods.